sanikamal/nlp-atoz/README.md

     - Description: This notebook demonstrates how to prepare text data for deep learning tasks using the tf.keras API.
 It covers techniques like tokenization, padding, and creating word embeddings to train a sentiment analysis model.
     - Notebook: [Prepare Text Data With tf.keras](prepare_text_with_tf.keras.ipynb)

-    Sentiment Analysis with Transformer-based Architectures
-        Description: Building a sentiment analysis model using transformer-based architectures (such as BERT) and transfer learning techniques.
-This notebook demonstrates

-    Description: This notebook demonstrates various techniques to clean text data using Python.
-It covers processes like removing special characters, handling stopwords, normalizing text, and more.
-    Notebook: Clean_Text_With_Python.ipynb

-    #### Text Classification using Naive Bayes
-        Description: Implementing a simple text classification model using the Naive Bayes algorithm.
-This project demonstrates the process of training a classifier on a labeled dataset and making predictions on unseen text data.
-        Notebook: Text_Classification_Naive_Bayes.ipynb

-    Named Entity Recognition (NER) with SpaCy
-        Description: Applying named entity recognition (NER) to identify and classify named entities in text using the SpaCy library.
-This notebook provides examples and insights into extracting entities like person names, organizations, and locations from text.
-        Notebook: NER_with_SpaCy.ipynb

-    Sentiment Analysis with LSTM
-        Description: Building a sentiment analysis model using Long Short-Term Memory (LSTM) networks.
-This project demonstrates how to preprocess text data, train an LSTM model, and evaluate its performance on sentiment analysis tasks.
-        Notebook: Sentiment_Analysis_LSTM.ipynb

-    Topic Modeling with Latent Dirichlet Allocation (LDA)
-        Description: Utilizing Latent Dirichlet Allocation (LDA) to discover hidden topics within a collection of text documents.
-This notebook walks you through the process of applying LDA to a dataset and visualizing the resulting topics.
-        Notebook: Topic_Modeling_LDA.ipynb

-    Machine Translation using Transformer Models
-        Description: Implementing a machine translation system using Transformer models, such as BERT or GPT-2.
-This project showcases the power of transformer-based models in the domain of language translation.

-    Notebook: Machine_Translation_Transformer.ipynb

-    Text Generation with GPT-2
-        Description: Generating text using the powerful GPT-2 language model.
-This notebook demonstrates how to fine-tune GPT-2 on a specific dataset and generate creative and coherent text based on the learned patterns.
-        Notebook: Text_Generation_GPT2.ipynb

-    Document Summarization with BART
-        Description: Implementing document summarization using BART (Bidirectional and Auto-Regressive Transformers).
-This project shows how to fine-tune BART for summarizing longer pieces of text, such as articles or documents.
-        Notebook: Document_Summarization_BART.ipynb

-    Sentiment Analysis using Transformers and Transfer Learning
-        Description: Building a sentiment analysis model using transformer-based architectures (such as BERT) and transfer learning techniques.
-This notebook demonstrates how to leverage pre-trained transformer models for sentiment analysis tasks.
-        Notebook: Sentiment_Analysis_Transfer_Learning.ipynb

 Feel free to explore these projects and notebooks to gain practical knowledge and insights into various NLP tasks and techniques.

 ## Resources 📚📝
 For a comprehensive list of additional resources, tutorials, and research papers related to NLP, please refer to the Resources file.

 ## Contributing 👥🤝
 Contributions are highly encouraged!
 If you have an idea for a new best practice, an interesting example, or a mini-project that you'd like to add, please feel free to submit a pull request.
 We also welcome bug reports, feature requests, and feedback on existing content.
 Let's collaborate and make NLP A to Z an even better resource for the community.

 ## License 📝📜